Biostatistics, PhD

 Curriculum overview

-The doctoral program in the Department of Biostatistics requires a minimum of 90 semester credits beyond the bachelor’s degree.
-At least 30 of these credits must be directly related to statistics or biostatistics at the master’s level (i.e. Master of Science in statistics or biostatistics).
+The Doctoral Program in Biostatistics at the University of Florida’s Department of Biostatistics requires students to complete a minimum of 90 semester credits beyond the bachelor’s degree.
+At least 30 credits must be graduate-level statistics or biostatistics courses (typically from a Master of Science in Biostatistics or Statistics).

 All students must complete a minimum of 54 credits of biostatistics/statistics course work (30 credits will typically be transferred from a Master of Science program), 6 credits of public health course work, 3 credits towards consulting requirement, 6 credits towards a cognate requirement, and 21 credits of dissertation work.